EU says Gazprom offer to avoid antitrust fines allays worries

 If Gazprom fails to comply, the EU could resort to fines without reopening its case as it did when it imposed a 561 million euros ($731 million) penalty on Microsoft for breaking its promises.

-One EU official described the attitude in Brussels as "it's better to appease than confront" its eastern neighbour.
+One EU official described the attitude in Brussels as "it's better to appease than confront" its eastern neighbor.

 But EU officials said they were bracing for tough feedback from some nations, with Poland already locked in a court battle with the Commission over what it views as lenient treatment of Gazprom in another case.